 You’re free to bring any amount of vitamins/supplements with you, as long as it’s considered a reasonable amount for your personal use.
 A good rule of thumb: Bring no more than a 90-day supply when you travel.

 If you’re planning on staying somewhere for longer than 90 days, you can arrange to have additional vitamins/supplements sent to you via courier or mail.
 Alternatively, you can order online and have more shipped to your location.

-When you reach the TSA checkpoint, you may need to remove your supplements from your bag so they can be screened separately.
+When you reach the security checkpoint, you may need to remove your supplements from your bag so they can be screened separately.
 Make sure that your baggies and pill boxes are clearly labelled and well-sealed.

 Although the TSA doesn’t require it, it may be helpful to bring along a doctor’s letter that explains the uses of your vitamins and supplements.
 Keep it on hand, and be prepared to answer any questions the security officers may have.

 So, where to next?